 Laurent Stöckli joined Quaero Capital SA in August 2017 in the role of research analyst for the small cap team of Quaero Capital, managed by Philip Best and Marc Saint John Web, both fund managers.

 Together, they manage 3 funds with a focus on small European companies: Quaero Argonaut Fund, Quaero Smaller European Companies Fund and Quaero Swiss Small and Mid Cap Fund.

-Laurent has almost 10 years experience in asset management.
+Laurent has over 10 years experience in asset management.
 He started his career working for a Swiss-based Hedge fund as Research analyst and then Portfolio manager.
 Several years later, he joined the international family office, Stanhope Capital, with responsibility for the portfolio management in Geneva for Ultra High Net Worth Individual clients.
 While he was reinforcing his conviction for the value investing approach during his professional and personal experiences, he met Philip Best (co-founder of Quaero) who shared his passion for this approach and convinced Laurent to join the Small Cap team at Quaero Capital.